momoth12/News-Articles-Title-Generation/README.md

 ## Usage

-To use the title generation functionality, you can run the notebooks corresponding to differents models
+To use the title generation functionality, you can run the notebooks corresponding to differents models.

+For testing differents models you can just change the checkpoint in model.py (checkpoint = 'facebook/bart-large-cnn') to train your model.